TuanYi/LombScargle/README.md

 Installation:

-In order to run the toolbox, you should have Walfram's Mathematica (version 10 or higher) installed in your computer.
+In order to run the toolbox, you should have Walfram's Mathematica (version 10 or higher) installed on your computer.
-Then you can simply download the repository and put it anywhere on your computer, open the nootbook, and run it.
+You can then download the repository and put it anywhere on your computer, open the notebook, and run it.